MarcinOrlowski/pre-commit-hooks/docs/checkstyle-jar.md

   automatically downloaded and cached locally.
 If not give, will try to download recent version automatically.
 * `--jar` path to the Checkstyle JAR file.
 If not specified, looks for `checkstyle-9.0-all.jar` in project directory.
 * `--cache` path to cache directory where downloaded JAR should be stored (defaults to `~/.cache/pre-commit/`).
+* `--config` path to Checkstyle config file to use.
+Alternatively you can use `/google_checks.xml` and `/sun_checks.xml` to use
+  Checkstyle's built-in styles.

 ## Examples ##